• Tutorials >

 edit View and edit this tutorial in github.

 Training AI models at a large scale is a challenging task that requires a lot of compute power and resources.
 It also comes with considerable engineering complexity to handle the training of these very large models.
-Pytorch FSDP, released in PyTorch 1.11 makes this easier.
+PyTorch FSDP, released in PyTorch 1.11 makes this easier.

 In this tutorial, we show how to use FSDP APIs, for simple MNIST models that can be extended to other larger models such as HuggingFace BERT models, GPT 3 models up to 1T parameters .
 The sample DDP MNIST code has been borrowed from here.